openshift/training/beta-1-setup.md

         cd ~/origin/hack
         ./build-go.sh

+TODO: No, this next thing isn't correct - you don't want the pods to be reachable.

 1. Since OpenShift doesn't yet have networking overlay support in the box, we can use CoreOS'
     [Flannel]( http://www.slideshare.net/lorispack/using-coreos-flannel-for-docker-networking )